IDCoin/IDCoin/README.md

+<h2>IDCoins : A Web of Trust Blockchain for Identity and Reputation</h2>

 The official white paper is now being assembled from the nearly two years of research and hundreds of hours of convesations we've had.
 The goal is to have a first draft ready for review by December 1, 2014.

 Book mark this link and send us comments/questions!